Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Application to diffusiophoresis due to volume exclusion of a solute

-To evidence this, we consider the diffusiophoretic motion at constant temperature of a single colloid whose solid boundary is defined by its hydrodynamic radius $R$.
-The colloid is suspended in a PBB solution composed of a solvent and a single ideal solute component, whose index $k$ can thus simply be omitted.
-We assume that the colloid only interacts with the solute via an excluded volume potential $\phi=\infty$ within a range $r\le R+\lambda$, where $\lambda$ is the thickness of the excluded volume layer around the solid boundary of the colloid.
-The osmotic equation of state of the fluid is hence given by
+To demonstrate that such disturbances produce a convergent contribution to the colloidal diffusion velocity, we consider the diffusiophoretic motion at constant temperature of a single colloid whose solid boundary is defined by its hydrodynamic radius $R$.
+The colloid is suspended in a solution composed of a single solvent component $l$ and a single ideal solute component $k$.
+As shown in Fig. \ref{fig:-7}, we assume that the colloid specifically interacts with the solute via an excluded-volume potential $\phi_k=\infty$ within a range $r\leq R+\lambda$ and zero elsewhere, where $\lambda$ is the thickness of the excluded-volume layer around the solid boundary of the colloid.
+Diffusiophoresis is caused by a difference in solute number density across $\mathcal V$, which produces an ideal solute diffusion flux $\bm j_k=-n_k^\text{eq}\nabla_T\mathring\mu_k/\xi_k$, where $\xi_k$ is the friction coefficient of a solute particle.
+Since colloidal diffusion is slow compared to solute diffusion, the solute continuity equation reduces to a diffusive steady-state condition given by $\nabla\cdot\bm j_k=0$ inside the colloidal rest frame.
+Due to the excluded-volume interaction, the boundary condition of vanishing normal diffusion flux $\hat{\bm r}\cdot\bm j_k=0$ applies at $r=R+\lambda$, which corresponds to the outer boundary of the excluded-volume layer.
+Furthermore, the solvent diffusion flux is fixed by $\bm j_l=-w_k\bm j_k/w_l$, implying that solvent diffusion and solute diffusion are driven by the same thermodynamic force $\nabla_T\mathring\mu_k$, namely a gradient in solute chemical potential, which satisfies $\nabla_T^2\mathring\mu_k=0$ outside the excluded-volume layer.

-where $n$ is the number density of the solute.
-Diffusiophoresis is caused by a gradient in solute number density across $\mathcal V$, which produces an osmotic pressure gradient that tends to a uniform bulk value $\nabla_1\Pi^b=k_B T\nabla n^b$ far away from the colloidal surface.
-From Eqs. (\ref{eq:-130}) and (\ref{eq:-32}), or equivalently Eq. (\ref{eq:-100}), it follows that the diffusion flux of an ideal solute reservoir must reduce to the diagonal form $\bm j=-1/\xi\,\nabla_1\Pi=-n^\text{eq}/\xi\,\nabla_T\mu$, where $\xi$ is the friction coefficient of a solute particle and $\nabla_T\mu=k_B T\nabla n^r/n^{b|\text{eq}}$.
-Using Eq. (\ref{eq:-33}), we can thus write